zulip/zulip/docs/production/upgrade-or-modify.md

-In general, we can't provide unpaid support for issues caused by cherry-picking arbitrary commits if the issues don't also affect master or an official release.
+In general, we can't provide unpaid support for issues caused by cherry-picking arbitrary commits if the issues don't also affect main or an official release.

 The exception to this rule is when we ask or encourage a user to apply a change to their production system to help verify the fix resolves